jecki/DHParser/documentation_src/manuals/03_transform.rst

 Debugging the transformation-table
 ----------------------------------

-Complex tranformations can become hard to follow and to debug.
+Complex transformations can become hard to follow and to debug.
 The transformation-module provides a simple "printf-style" debugging facility in form of the peek-function to help spotting mistakes.
 Additionally, the :py:mod:`DHParser.testing`-module provides